rtarfa/duckduckjump/README.md

-# Duck Duck Jump game created by Raneem Tarfa and Natasha Makarova
+# Duck Duck Jump
-# uses gamebox by Luther Tychonievich
+A game created by Raneem Tarfa and Natasha Makarova Uses gamebox by Luther Tychonievich